asifZaman0362/zgame-2/readme.md

-# ZGAME-1.1
+# ZGAME-2.0
-A redesigned and improved version of a minimal game engine written in C/C++ with OpenGL rendering.
+A redesigned and improved version of a minimal game engine written in C/C++ with OpenGL rendering and using the Entity Component System architecture.